 Under current PRC laws and regulations, we are required to make a certain deposit to the local PRC governments in order to participate in the tender, auction or listing process.
 This deposit typically becomes non-refundable after a developer wins a bid for a land parcel.
-In 2008, we participated in a land auction in Fuzhou and won a bid with respect to certain urban land parcels for a total land premium of RMB904 million.
+In 2008, we participated in a land auction in Fuzhou and won a bid with respect to certain urban land parcels for a total land premium of RMB904 million (US\$131.5 million).
 Based on our then understanding of the property market and business judgment, we decided not to proceed with our winning bid and terminated the land grant contract with the Bureau of Land Resources of Fuzhou.
-We had paid a deposit of RMB70 million with the Bureau of Land Resources of Fuzhou, which was consequently forfeited pursuant to the land grant contract.
+We had paid a deposit of RMB70 million (US\$10.2 million) with the Bureau of Land Resources of Fuzhou, which was consequently forfeited pursuant to the land grant contract.
 If we have to abort land acquisitions again in the future with similar consequences, our business, financial condition and results of operations will be materially and adversely affected.

-Our controlling shareholder may take actions that are not in, or may conflict with, our or our creditors' (including the holders of the Notes) best interests
+Our controlling shareholder may take actions that are not in, or may conflict with, our or our creditors' (including the holders of the Additional Notes) best interests

-Our controlling shareholder, Mr. Ou Zonghong, holds approximately 64.73% of our outstanding shares as of December 31, 2018.
-The interests of our controlling shareholder may differ from our interests or the interests of our creditors, including the holders of the Notes.
-Our controlling shareholder could have and will continue to have the ability to exercise a controlling influence over our business, and may cause us to take actions that are not in, or may conflict with our best interest and the best interest of our creditors, including the holders of the Notes, with respect to matters relating to our management and policies and the election of our directors and senior management.
-Our controlling shareholder will be able to influence our major policy decisions, including our overall strategic and investment decisions, by controlling the election of our directors of our directors and, in turn, indirectly controlling the selection of our senior management, determining the timing and amount of any dividend payments, approving our annual budgets, deciding on increases or decreases in our share capital, determining our issuance of new securities, approving mergers, acquisitions and disposals of our assets or businesses and amending our articles of association.
+Our controlling shareholder, Mr. Ou Zonghong, holds approximately 62.26% of our outstanding shares as of April 23, 2019.
+The interests of our controlling shareholder may differ from our interests or the interests of our creditors, including the holders of the Additional Notes.
+Our controlling shareholder could have and will continue to have the ability to exercise a controlling influence over our business, and may cause us to take actions that are not in, or may conflict with our best interest and the best interest of our creditors, including the holders of the Additional Notes, with respect to matters relating to our management and policies and the election of our directors and senior management.
+Our controlling shareholder will be able to influence our major policy decisions, including our overall strategic and investment decisions, by controlling the election of our directors and, in turn, indirectly controlling the selection of our senior management, determining the timing and amount of any dividend payments, approving our annual budgets, approving mergers, acquisitions and disposals of our assets or businesses and amending our articles of association.
 For more information, see "Management," "Principal Shareholders" and "Related Party Transactions."